Top 30+ Celtic Symbols And Their Meanings

 Celtic Cernunnos Symbols

-The ancient Celtic god Cernunnos is often depicted with deer, ram, or bull horns, as well as his symbol of power – the snake.
-In some drawings, torques – metal necklaces in the form of hoops – hang from the horns, which used to be popular among men.
-In Celtic mythology, Cernunnos was the patron of fertility, wild nature, and animals.
-Since he was considered the god of magic and wisdom, the Celts associated him with spirituality, enlightenment, and inner development.
-In a modern interpretation, this is a symbol of masculinity and strength.
+The ancient Celtic god Cernunnos is often depicted with stag, ram, or bull horns, as well as his symbol of power, the serpent.
+In some drawings, torcs, metal hoop-shaped necklaces that were popular among men, dangle from the horns.
+In Celtic mythology, Cernunnos was the patron saint of fertility, wildlife, and animals.
+Because he was considered the god of magic and wisdom, the Celts associated him with spirituality, enlightenment, and inner development.
+In modern interpretation, it is a symbol of masculinity and strength.

 18 Cross of Triquetras (Carolingian Cross)